Organizational Structure and Policies

 Membership roles and Journal officers

-2. Self-appointed Editorial Board for decision making and serving as managing editors.
+- Self-appointed Editorial Board for decision-making and serving as managing editors.
 Since people’s commitments and participation may change with time, each year there will be a call for self-reappointment, so we won’t have people on the list who do not want to participate.

-3. Managing editors (2 for each manuscript plus 1 Main Editor).
-Two managing editors are solicited to serve from the Editorial Board.
-They are joined by one of the Main Editors.
-Eeach Managing Editorial Team has three members.
-The managing editors decide if it is worth sending a manuscript to the reviewers.
+- Manuscript Managing Editorial Teams (METs) – Each Managing Editorial Team has three members: 1 (Deputy) Editor-in-Chief plus 2 Editorial Board members solicited by the Editors-in-Chief.
+The managing editors decide whether to send a manuscript to the reviewers.
 If so, they will select the reviewers and make the final decision about its publication.
-If the paper is accepted, they will be responsible for readability feedback to the author(s) and suggestions for improvement of the paper.
-The managing editors will be also responsible for placing the finalized, accepted paper on the journal’s website (i.e., publication).
+If the paper is accepted, they will be responsible for providing readability feedback to the author(s) and for suggesting improvements to the paper.
+The managing editors will also be responsible for placing the finalized, accepted paper on the journal’s website (i.e., publication).
 Finally, the managing editors can invite commentators on the accepted paper.
-They are responsible for managing the work of the invited commentators and for preparing and placing the finalized commentaries on the journal’s web.
+They are responsible for managing the work of the invited commentators and for preparing and placing the finalized commentaries on the journal’s website.

-4. Invited editors (at least 2 or more) – volunteer or are invited and appointed by the Editorial Board or the editor-in-chief for preparing a collection of articles on a topic.
-Like managing editors, the invited editors are responsible for selecting reviewers, decision making, readability feedback, and eventual putting the papers on-line [a concern: there can be a conflict of interests between the invited editors’ decision making about the manuscripts’ acceptance and their desire to see the invited issue done.
+- Invited editors (at least 2 or more) – volunteer or are invited and appointed by the Editorial Board or the Editor-in-Chief to prepare a collection of articles on a topic.
+Like managing editors, the invited editors are responsible for selecting reviewers, decision-making, providing readability feedback, and eventually putting the papers online [a concern: there can be a conflict of interest between the invited editors’ decision-making about the manuscripts’ acceptance and their desire to see the invited issue done].
 How can we resolve this potential conflict of interest?]
 Finally, the invited editors can invite commentators on the special issues.
-They are responsible for managing the work of the invited commentators and for preparing and placing the finalized commentaries on the journal’s web.
+They are responsible for managing the work of the invited commentators and for preparing and placing the finalized commentaries on the journal’s website.

-5. Book review editors (3 people) – invite people for reviewing books, coordinate book reviewing, provide readability copyediting feedback, placing ready book reviews online.
+- Book review editors (1-3) – invite people to review books, coordinate book reviewing, provide readability copyediting feedback, and place ready book reviews online.

-6. Registered reviewers selected by the managing editors (2-4 for each manuscript).
-The reviewers are responsible for providing the editors with their advice of whether or not they recommend the manuscript for publication and justifying their recommendations.
-In case, they recommend publication, they are also responsible for providing readability feedback to the author(s) and suggestions for improvement of the paper.
+- Registered reviewers selected by the managing editors (2-4 for each manuscript).
+The reviewers are responsible for providing the editors with their advice on whether or not they recommend the manuscript for publication and justifying their recommendations.
+In case they recommend publication, they are also responsible for providing readability feedback to the author(s) and suggestions for improvement of the paper.

-8. The editor-in-chief will be responsible for the coordination of the journal work and staff, facilitation of DP Editorial Board decision making, providing leadership for the DP Editorial Board, selecting managing editors, and special issue editors.
-The editor-in-chief is also responsible for “foreign affairs” of communicating with the outside organizations.
-The editor-in-chief is elected by the Editorial Board for the tenure term.
+- The Editor-in-Chief will be responsible for the coordination of the journal work and staff, facilitation of the DP Editorial Board decision-making, providing leadership for the DP Editorial Board, selecting managing editors, and special issue editors.
+The editor-in-chief is also responsible for “foreign affairs” of communicating with outside organizations.
+The Editorial Board elects the editor-in-chief for a tenure term.

-9. The deputy of the editor-in-chief (3 people) will be responsible for helping the editor-in-chief for the coordination of the journal work and staff, facilitation of the DP Editorial Board decision making, selecting managing editors, and special issue editors.
-The deputy editor-in-chief is also responsible for “foreign affairs” of communicating with the outside organizations.
-The deputy editor-in-chief is elected by the Editorial Board for the tenure term.
-In a case when the editor-in-chief submits his or her own manuscript to the journal, the deputy of the editor-in-chief will manage the manuscript through the process.
+- The deputy of the Editor-in-Chief (3) will be responsible for helping the editor-in-chief with the coordination of the journal work and staff, facilitation of the DP Editorial Board decision-making, selecting the managing editors, and special issue editors.
+The deputy editor-in-chief is also responsible for “foreign affairs” of communicating with outside organizations.
+The Editorial Board elects the Deputy Editor-in-Chief for a tenure term.
+In a case when the Editor-in-Chief submits his or her own manuscript to the journal, a deputy Editor-in-Chief will manage the manuscript through the process.

 Preparing new staff for the new tenure.

-The upcoming staff (i.e., the editor-in-chief, the deputy editor, the review editors, the ombudspersons) will be elected by the Editorial Board on the year before the end the staff’s tenure to learn the process through observation, participation in work communication, and apprenticeship to become the next staff.
+The upcoming staff (i.e., the editor-in-chief, the deputy editors, and the review editors) will be elected by the Editorial Board in the year before the end of the current officers' tenure to learn the process through observation, participation in work communication, and apprenticeship to become the next staff.

 Nomination and the election of the Journal Officers